gsouf/google-url/doc/proxy_rotation.md

 Using a file to store proxy state
 ---------------------------------

-In this example we are using a file to store proxy file and make proxy state tolerant to crashes or multiscript usage
+In this example we are using a **file to store proxy** and make proxy state tolerant to crashes or multiscript usage.

 This exemples contains 2 scripts.
 First will init proxies.
 Second will rotate over the proxies

 These example are close enough from the previous one.
 Only new actions are documented

+**init.php**

-> init.php : it sets the basic stat of the proxies
+> it sets the basic stat of the proxies

 ```php